Print this page (attorney exhibit format)

 - Verification steps appropriate to the task Evidence handoff details ↓

-For cloud-hosted sources, data capture is performed using provider export/admin tools (or approved APIs) under written authorization.
-Collected exports are logged and verified where feasible, and the engagement scope is limited to the agreed objectives.
+For cloud-hosted sources, data capture is performed using provider export or administrative tools (or approved APIs) under written authorization.
+Collected materials are logged and verified where feasible.
+Analysis is limited to the agreed scope and objectives.

 Analysis is performed against the defined objectives, focusing on relevance and reliability rather than exhaustive exploration.